MoisesRM32/cse15l-lab-reports/Lab_Report3.md

     assertArrayEquals(new int[]{3,2,1} input1);
 	}
 ```
-# Failure inducing test that is supposed to create a new array with the same elements in reversed order
+# Failure-inducing test that is supposed to create a new array with the same elements in reversed order as expected but doesn't

 ```
   @Test